mobbr/mobbr-api-v1/README.md

 > The dynamically generated API quick reference is here: https://api.mobbr.com In case of conflict between this documentation and the quick reference, trust the quick reference.

-Mobbr is a payment system for social collaboration and crowd-sourcing.
+Mobbr is a wallet-based payment system for social collaboration and crowd-sourcing.
 It supports crowd-funding and crowd-payments with a single button.

 The API accepts the following payment destinations:
 - usernames, email addresses and supported OAUTH user profiles (such as Github, Stackoverflow)